rklymentiev/py-for-neuro/slides/chapter1_04_collections.md

 {'java', 'r'}
 ```

 Notes: Figure brackets are the indicator for sets, another collection type.
-You cannot access items in a set by referring to an index, since sets are unordered the items has **no index**.
+You cannot access items in a set by referring to an index, since sets are unordered and have **no index**.
 But you can loop through the set items using a `for` loop, or ask if a specified value is present in a set, by using the `in` keyword.

 You can apply basic sets commands (like union or intersection).
 Note that we didn't get `'python'` twice for the union, since sets don't allow duplicate values.
 This fact can become handy used when looking for the unique values in a list.